arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/image-building/content.md

   ![Building a Docker Image](assets/docker_build.png)

 #### Run The Docker Image (Builder)

-You will be running the image with the `-v` argument to add a volume, this will make the second drive storage unit available inside the virtual machine, so we will be able to store all the data safely.
+Run the image with the `-v` argument to mount a volume.
+This allows you to use a host directory inside the Docker image, so you can store all the data and build artifacts safely.

 ***If you do not use a volume while running the image, you will lose the data when the image stops***